Last updated : 6th April 2003

 There seems to be a previously-unseen kidnapper in the house in the final shootout.
 Not sure whether this counts as a blooper!

-BTWLewis Collins and stuntman Del Baker were lucky to survive this episode.
+Lewis Collins and stuntman Del Baker were lucky to survive this episode.
 In the scene where a crane is used to smash through the house's top window, Lewis was keen to tackle the "gag" himself.
 On advice from the stunt team, though, it was declared too dangerous and Baker stepped in.
-It was a wise move as the crane proved to be highly unstable (as can be witnessed when watching the ep).
+It was a wise move as the crane proved to be highly unstable (as is very clear when watching the ep).
 In the first take it wobbled and struck the house's brick wall.
-Leaping out of cage at the last second, Baker managed to avoid serious injury or worse!
+Leaping out of cage at the last second, Del managed to avoid serious injury or worse!

 Deja Vu